Ted's Hiking World Nobe Young Falls

 The trailhead is just south of here

-A short scamper upstream gets me to the falls, and they are every bit as nice as I had anticipated.
+A short scamper upstream gets me to the falls, which are every bit as nice as had been anticipated.

 *